 Here, we’ve scoured London in an attempt to map a number of destinations that are ideal for relaxing, daydreaming and observing both the city and its hurried occupants.

 Where better to sit back and take in London’s dazzling skyline than Primrose Hill?
 North London’s favourite vantage point offers views across the entire city and is a choice spot for sunbathing as it receives sunlight for the majority of the day.
 A number of historic landmarks like St Paul’s Cathedral are shadowed by far newer constructions such as The Gherkin and the imposing BT Tower.
-London’s biggest financial centres, Canary Wharf and the City, can also both be seen and visitors will also be able to watch a seemingly never-ending queue of planes descending into Heathrow Airport.
+London’s biggest financial centres, Canary Wharf and the City, can also both be seen and visitors will also be able to watch a seemingly never-ending queue of planes descending into Heathrow Airport, official home to the world’s most expensive airport car park.
 For those keen on observing the day-to-day workings of one of the world’s liveliest cities, they’ll be hard pressed to find a more suitable place than Primrose Hill.

 The South Bank is a vibrant and dynamic riverside promenade that stretches across the Thames’ southern banks in central London.
 The area is home to attractions such as the London Eye, the Southbank Centre and The London Dungeon and is generally known to be one of London’s most popular tourist destinations.
 During the summer months, the South Bank can be likened to that of a Parisian canal with people eating, drinking and hanging out late into the evening.
 In addition to the range of tourist draws and welcoming restaurants, the area is ideal for those keen on sitting back and watching the various riverboats making their way up the Thames.